 Study how to ensure interworking with 5GS.

+6. Study how to support charging control for the 6G QoS.
 NOTE 3: The content of the 5GS QoS Framework that will be used as a starting point for discussion on 6G QoS will be determined by moderated discussion process.

 NOTE 4: Aspects of traffic detection are assumed to be handled by the WT#1.2 User Plane.

 NOTE 5: Impacts on QoS originating from new services will be considered based on and when relevant input is identified and provided by the relevant WTs.
+But finally, QoS originating from new services will be revisited into this WT in order to realize a unified QoS framework.

 NOTE 6: This WT will coordinate with SA WG4 and RAN WGs.